KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 1.3.3.1 - December 3, 2015

+- Finally was able to fix the issue with the PLGX.
+Thanks to Dominik Reichl!

 Version 1.3.3.0 - November 25, 2015

 - Added support for using a HTTP/HTTPS proxy.
 You can switch this on under Tools -> Options -> Advanced -> Proxy.